Evolution 4 CNC Frequently Asked Questions

 Absolutely.
-Yes, you would be able to put a couple of small marks (one at X 17, Y 0 and the other at X17, Y13) with a small V-bit before you release the clamps.
+Yes, you would be able to put a couple of small marks (one at X0, Y 0 and the other at X0, Y23) with a small V-bit before you release the clamps.
 Then you could reference these marks in the next setup with X back in the zero position.

 Another method would be carefully measuring the placement of the workpiece for each setup.
 This can be aided with jigs or material stops.

-The maximum width that will fit in between the sides is roughly 17.5 inches.
+The maximum width that will fit in between the sides is a little less than 26 inches.
 The front and back are open for shifting the work as much as needed

-Does this unit come with the controller and motors?
+Does the Evolution 4 come with the controller and motors?

-Yes, the E4 CNC router kit comes with the controller, motors, and power supply.
+Yes, the Evolution 4 CNC router kit comes with the controller, motors, and power supply.
 The assembly manual can be downloaded from our website.
-The appendix at the end of the manual has a complete parts list.
 You will need a computer with a free USB.

 What is your refund/return policy?